Improving patient outcomes & continuity of care through communication technology

 - 93% felt telehealth visits improved patients’ access to medical care

 - 77% stated the service made better use of time between doctors and their patients

 - Telehealth visits among physicians is steadily increasing (69% in 2019 compared to 57% in 2015)

 - Physicians cited an increase for healthcare access and ability to attract new patients among the reasons they adopt telemedicine services

 - Televisits for routine care will continue as CMS and other insurance companies expand reimbursement for the service as well as remote patient monitoring platforms.

 Telehealth use accelerated to warp speed due to COVID-19.
 As most hospitals across the country postponed all non-essential procedures, healthcare practices moved online almost overnight.
 Not surprisingly, The Journal of the American Informatics Association showed televisits grew by 685% for urgent care visits and by 4,345% for non-urgent care in the first months of stay-at-home orders.
 The rapid adoption of telemedicine helped maintain social distancing guidelines set by the Center for Disease Control and preserved dwindling PPE.
 Physicians discovered an unexpected benefit of seeing into patients’ home environments and gaining a clearer picture of their overall health.

 Not every patient is tech-savvy and the online platforms have adapted.
 By texting links directly to mobile devices, platforms make it easier for patients to connect.
-It’s likely that the convenience of telehealth will mean more patients use it for routine care.
+It’s likely that the convenience and many benefits of telehealth will mean more patients use it for routine care.
 Making the platforms more user-friendly with voice and messaging APIs can keep visits moving along if there are video lags.

 Out-of-hospital patient monitoring increasing